ivankocienski/PlaceCal-Handbook/admins/google-calendar.md

 ![Description text](/assets/google-calendar/11.png)

-Repeat this for your other public events.
+Repeat this process for your other public events.

 ## Sharing your calendar link with PlaceCal